Frequently Asked Questions

 What is CBD oil?

 For the purpose of the University of Mississippi’s R&D program, “CBD oil” is referred to as “CBD extract oral solution.”
 It is prepared from the plant extract, which is formulated for pharmaceutical use, and is suitable for oral administration.
-The current product version contains 50 mg/ml CBD and not more than 2.5 mg/ml of THC.
+The current product version contains 50 mg/ml CBD, or cannabidiol, and not more than 2.5 mg/ml of THC.

-UM’s CBD oil product is prepared from a concentrated extract of Cannabis [CBD-enriched Cannabis extract] with a high ratio of CBD to THC.
+UM’s CBD oil product is prepared from a concentrated extract of Cannabis [CBD-enriched Cannabis extract] with a high ratio of CBD to THC, or tetrahydrocannabinol.

 Note that the term “CBD oil” is used fairly indiscriminately by marketers and users, and may refer either to concentrated oily residues of the plant, or to many derived products with different oils added.
 These products may vary highly in CBD content, quality, purity and in the content of other cannabinoids.

 Is your marijuana free of microbial and heavy metal contamination?